Murder of Jasmine Fiore: Jenkins' background

-Jenkins was born on February 8, 1977 in Victoria, British Columbia, Canada, and later moved to Calgary a year after his birth, where his father, Dan Jenkins, is a prominent architect.
-Jenkins would later move back to Victoria where he attended St. Michaels University School.
-He later went back to Calgary where Jenkins also worked as a sales consultant for an investment firm specializing in commercial real estate and had a commercial pilots license.
-Just a few years prior to the murder, Jenkins had been sentenced to 15 months probation in January 2007 on an unspecified assault charge of his then ex-girlfriend while settling in Calgary.
+Jenkins was born on February 8, 1977, in Victoria, British Columbia, Canada, and later moved to Calgary a year after his birth, where his father, Dan Jenkins, is a prominent architect.
+Jenkins attended Western Canada High School before moving back to Victoria where he attended St. Michaels University School.
+From 1995 to 1999, Jenkins attended Mount Royal College and graduated with a Degree in Business and Aviation.
+In 2001, Jenkins served as President of Townscape Development Inc., a real estate development company created by his father, Dan Jenkins in 2000.
+In January 2007, Jenkins had been sentenced to 15 months' probation on an unspecified assault charge against his then-ex-girlfriend while settling in Calgary back in 2005.